Problem with the historywindow

 Am 08.10.2018 um 13:43 schrieb CocoMUD Planio:

-#10 Updated by Vincent Le Goff 9 months ago
+#10 Updated by Vincent Le Goff about 1 year ago

 After a long pause I'll be working on CocoMUD again, but I'll be focusing on optimization first, as there are major fixes here that would speed the client up in the end, though I noticed no one complained too loudly (perhaps because I don't have thousands of users just yet).
 It might be best to post a new issue, that way I will be able to track it independently.
 Thanks!